yatesco/seafile-docs/deploy/using_sqlite.md

 ``http://192.168.1.111:8000``

 you will be redirected to the Login page.
-Enter the username and password you were provided during the Seafile setup.
-You are going to be returned to the `Myhome` page then, where you can create libraries.
+Just enter the admin username and password.

 **Congratulations!** Now you have successfully setup your private Seafile server.